 It’s called Le Train du Fromage – The Cheese Train – but after this day tour, you’ll remember a lot more than that steaming fondue you had for lunch at an alpine village restaurant.

-You can board The Cheese Train (just one of several trains) in either Montreux by Lake Geneva, or in the mountain village of Zweisimmen.
+You can board The Cheese Train (just one of several trains) in Montreux by Lake Geneva.
 The journey lets you experience slow winding climbs through gorgeous snowy alpine slopes dotted with chalets and farms.

 After about an hour of slowly winding through the steep countryside, your train arrives in the village of Chateau d’Oex, famous for its annual hot air balloon festival.

 Less well known (for now) is the traditional Swiss restaurant, Le Chalet, which makes its own organic cheese.
 You’ll get a guided tour of their artisanal cheese-making operation, where huge copper cauldrons over a wood fire help turn milk from local cows into organic cheese.
 The cheesemakers, wearing traditional clothes of the region, even let you help with the alchemy, and taste the freshly made cheese.

 Next, you sit down at a long table with your new train friends to dip your long forks speared with chunks of fresh bread into the communal caquelon (fondue pot) of steaming melted cheeses mixed with Swiss wine – this is fondue as it was meant to be savoured, in the Alps in a traditional chalet with friends and family.